Sri Lanka president faces tough challengers in elections

 The South Asian majority Buddhist island nation of around 22 million people will vote on September 21.

-A record 39 candidates have entered the fray to contest, none of them women, Election Commission chairman R.M.A.L.
+A record 39 candidates have entered the fray, two more than in 2019, but none are women, Election Commission chairman R.M.A.L.
 Rathnayake said.

+Many are viewed as proxies of key parties, who use the airtime allocated to them on national radio to campaign.

+They include two Buddhist monks, one calling for the legalisation of cannabis and a ban on birth control.

 “Please ensure you are within the law,” Rathnayake said in a televised address, warning candidates to follow election rules.